hm-lang/core/proposals/README.md

 from fewer primitives?
 E.g., `while Condition, Do: {...
 Do exit(3) ...}`, where
 `do` is a thin wrapper over `block`?  or maybe `do, Loop: {...
 Loop exit(3) ...}`

+TODO: i think i like zig-like `for Iterator, Index:`-like syntax.

 ```
 # for-loop with counter that is readonly inside the for-loop's block:
 for Value: int < 10